 during which time she completed a teaching apprenticeship and performed lead roles in classical and contemporary works created for the Reif Center Dance Company.
 She continued training at the Boston Ballet while in graduate school at Harvard before moving to Oxford University to complete her studies.
 Since moving to Chicago eight years ago, she has been training and performing throughout the city, including solo roles in Don Quixote, Sleeping Beauty, Paquita, and A Midsummer Night’s Dream, while teaching ballet of all levels to children and adults.

 In 2014 Jacob attended the Indigenous Dance Residency at the Banff Centre.
 After attending the residency Jacob returned to Banff as a company member with Red Sky in which he performed as a dancer and choreographer in multiple showcases in Banff and Vancouver Canada.
-Jacob cannot wait to begin his first season with Giordano Dance Chicago as a Junior Performing Associate!
-Love, light, and gratitude.
+He joined Giordano Second company in 2016 and was promoted to the main company in 2017.